 Like other big names in note-taking (like Evernote ), Microsoft’s digital notepad has everything to convince.
 Free on all platforms, OneNote allows you to capture and organize any data between your devices.

-OneNote gives your team a place to create notebooks and fill them with pictures, tables, links, and whatever other content you can think of.
+OneNote gives you a team collaboration place to create notebooks and fill them with pictures, tables, links, and whatever other content you can think of.
 Creating a shared notebook is very simple and allows all users to add their own sections and pages, covering the management of the ideas of the participants.

 A project management application is another of the essential tools to collaborate with your team.
 Trello is one of the most valued because it allows organizing the tasks of a work team, a professional, or a user for the personal or family environment.
 Its operation is as simple as it is powerful and it is enough to create a board to add lists with cards.